Alibekov1818/electronicstore_final/phones_service/docs/documentation.md

 Phones Service uses gRPC to handle requests.
 Also handler for getting single phone can be used with rabbitMQ.

-gRPC server runs on port 8002
+gRPC server runs on port 8002 and Rabbit 5672

 Methods: